M/T Fenris

 Independent |

-For voyages made in between those discussed here, please see the documents received from the National Archives of Norway as well as Hague's Voyage Record above.
-Follow the convoy links provided for more details on them - other Norwegian ships also took part.
+For voyages made in between those discussed here, please see the documents received from the National Archives of Norway and A. Hague's Voyage Record above.
+Follow the convoy links provided for more details on them - several Norwegian ships took part.

-As can be seen when going to Page 1 of the archive documents, it looks like Fenris was en route from Teneriffe to Curacao when Norway was invaded on Apr.
+As can be seen when going to Page 1 of the archive documents, Fenris was en route from Teneriffe to Curacao when war broke out in Norway on Apr.
 9-1940.

 In May that year, she's listed in the Bermuda portion of Convoy HX 46.
 She was bound for Swansea, where she arrived on June 12, having left Bermuda on May 27.
-In July she joined Convoy OB 184, which originated in Liverpool on July 15 and dispersed on the 18th, Fenris arriving Capetown independently on Aug.
+In July, A. Hague has included her in Convoy OB 184, which originated in Liverpool on July 15 and dispersed on the 18th, Fenris arriving Capetown independently on Aug.
 11. The Norwegian Balduin, Fana, Haakon Hauan and Polartank are also listed in this convoy, which is available via the external link provided within the Voyage Record.

-Skipping now to Sept.-1941, when she was in Convoy HX 150 from Halifax to the U.K. (in station 83) along with the Norwegian Heina, Solfonn, Havkong, Garonne, Thorshavet, Topdalsfjord, Varanger and Braganza.
+Her 1941 voyages are also shown on Page 1 - it'll be noticed that he spent a long time in New York that year.
+She had arrived there from Curacao on May 19 and departure is given as Aug.
+23, when she left for Halifax, but returned to port, leaving again on Sept.
+9, arriving Halifax on the the 12th.
+On the 16th, she joined Convoy HX 150 to the U.K. (station 83) along with the Norwegian Heina, Solfonn, Havkong, Garonne, Thorshavet, Topdalsfjord, Varanger (returned) and Braganza.
 A. Hague has also included Boreas in this convoy.
 Fenris was again bound for Swansea, with arrival there on Oct.
-6. Later that month, we find her going in the other direction with the westbound Convoy ON 26, which originated in Liverpool on Oct.
-14-1941 (Fenris joined from Milford Haven).
-Her destination is given as Curacao, and she had station 64 of the convoy, surrounded on almost all sides by Norwegian ships, namely Leiv Eiriksson in station 63, Meline in 73, Thorshøvdi in 74, President de Vogue in 53 and Mirlo in 83.
+6. Later that month, we find her going in the other direction with Convoy ON 26, which originated in Liverpool on Oct.
+14. Her destination is given as Curacao, and she had station 64 of the convoy, surrounded on almost all sides by Norwegian ships, namely Leiv Eiriksson in station 63, Meline in 73, Thorshøvdi in 74, President de Vogue in 53 and Mirlo in 83.
 Garonne sailed a little further in front in station 32, while Belinda had station 23 and Havkong station 34.
 Fenris arrived Curacao independently on Nov.
 6, the convoy having been dispersed on Oct.
-29. (More information on all the other Norwegian ships mentioned here can be found with the help of the alphabet index at the end of this page).
+29.

 Fenris had left Port Pirie on Febr.
-4-1944 - see Page 2.
+4-1944 ( Page 2).
 In the evening of Febr.
-21-1944, she was torpedoed amidships by U-168 (Pich), in position 08 32S 65 35E, and damaged but able to reach Bombay.
+21, she was torpedoed amidships by U-168 (Pich), in position 08 32S 65 35E, and damaged but able to reach Bombay.
 According to "Nortraships flåte" the radio was damaged, but repairable so that a message could be sent.
 It was received by Bombay Radio which forwarded it to the high command of the British forces.
 It appears she was sailing as a fleet oiler, and that she was not supposed to be in that area in the first place.
 New orders had been sent to her a few days earlier, but obviously not received.
-After she had been torpedoed she was at first ordered to Addu Atoll, but when she notified authorities that she was able to do 11 knots she continued to Bombay for repairs.
-90' of her port side hull had been ripped away by the explosion; As can be seen from her Voyage Record, she remained in Bombay for about 5 months.
+90' of her port side hull had been ripped away by the explosion.
+After she had been torpedoed she was at first ordered to Addu Atoll, but when she notified authorities that she was able to do 11 knots she continued to Bombay for repairs (comparing this to the archive document, we see that she stopped at Colombo on March 7, leaving again for Bombay on the 15th but returned to Colombo the following day.
+The next departure date is shown on Page 3, which says she left Colombo on Apr.
+8 and arrived Bombay Apr.
+13, remaining there for about 5 months - see also the Voyage Record above.
 (Japanese and German subs torpedoed 29 ships in the Indian Ocean in the course of the first 3 months of 1944).

-In the spring of 1945, she's listed in Convoy HX 347, departing New York on March 29.
-(Fenris had previously arrived the U.S. from Augusta at the end of Nov.-1944 - see Page 3 of the archive documents).
-This convoy is not yet available among the HX convoys listed on my own website (will be added - see ships in all HX convoys), but I've linked directly to Hague's listing at the end of this page, and as will be seen, the Norwegian Brasil, Buenos Aires, Dalfonn, Lektor Garbo, Marit II, Roald Amundsen, Sophocles, Sverre Helmersen and Thorsholm are also listed, as is the Panamanian Norlys, which had Norwegian managers and is included under the N's of this website.
+In the spring of 1945, A. Hague has included her in Convoy HX 347, departing New York on March 29.
+(Fenris had previously arrived the U.S. from Augusta at the end of Nov.-1944 - again, see Page 3 of the archive documents and Voyage Record above - it'll be noticed, that she had spent quite a long time in Baltimore).
+The Norwegian Brasil, Buenos Aires, Dalfonn, Lektor Garbo, Marit II, Roald Amundsen, Sophocles (Commodore Vessel), Sverre Helmersen and Thorsholm are also listed, as is the Panamanian Norlys, which had Norwegian managers and is included under the N's of this website.
 Fenris had station 44 of the convoy, and carried USN fuel as well as air craft, serving as escort oiler.
-She returned to the U.S. the following month with the westbound North Atlantic Convoy ON 298.
-This convoy, which left Southend on Apr.
-21 and arrived New York on May 7, will be added to an individual page in my Convoys section; in the meantime, please scroll down to ON 298 on this page.
-Dalfonn, Marit II, Morgenen, Reinholt and Thorsholm also took part, as did Norlys.
-Fenris, which had joined from Clyde, arrived Hampton Roads on May 9.
-According to A. Hague, she headed back to the U.K. again in Convoy HX 356, together with Dalfonn, Emma Bakke, Lista, Sørvard, and the Panamanian Norvinn.
+She subsequently returned to the U.S. with Convoy ON 298, which left Southend on Apr.
+21 and arrived New York on May 7.
+This convoy will be added to an individual page in my Convoys section; in the meantime, please scroll down to ON 298 on this page.
+Dalfonn, Marit II, Morgenen, Reinholt (Commodore Vessel) and Thorsholm also took part, as did Norlys.
+Fenris, which had joined from Clyde, arrived Hampton Roads on May 9, proceeding to New York 2 days later.
+According to A. Hague, she now headed back to the U.K. again on May 13 in Convoy HX 356, together with Dalfonn, Emma Bakke, Lista (Vice Commodore Ship), Sørvard, and the Panamanian Norvinn.
 Fenris, in station 53, again served as escort oiler.
-This convoy left New York on May 13, arrived Liverpool on the 26th, and is also available via the link provided at the end of this page.
+The 2 HX convoys mentioned here are not yet available among the HX convoys listed on my website, but will be added - see ships in all HX convoys.

-Further voyages are listed on Page 3 and Page 4 of the archive documents.
+Further voyages are shown on Page 3 and Page 4 of the archive documents.

 Captain